-• New element-wise operators: .+, .-, ., ./, .^.

-- A third argument AssertionLevel to built-in function assert(...) in order that warnings can optionally be defined. - New annotations section 18.1 Vendor-Specific Annotations: In this section it is precisely defined how vendor-specific annotations should be marked.
+- New element-wise operators: .+, .-, ., ./, .^. - A third argument AssertionLevel to built-in function assert(...) in order that warnings can optionally be defined. - New annotations section 18.1 Vendor-Specific Annotations: In this section it is precisely defined how vendor-specific annotations should be marked.
 Any tool shall save files with all standard annotations (defined in chapter 18) and all vendor-specific annotations intact.
-The advantage is that a typo in non-vendor annotations can now be detected and marked as an error, whereas in previous versions this had to be ignored. - New annotation in section 18.2 Annotations for Documentation: preferredView = info, diagram or text - New annotations section 18.3 Annotations for Code Generation: Evaluate, HideResult, Inline, LateInline, smoothOrder - New annotation section 18.4.1 Annotations for Simulation Experiments: StartTime, StopTime, Tolerance to define important parameters of an experiment setup. - New annotations for graphical annotations in section 18.6:

-New attribute Smooth = enumeration(None, Bezier) for graphical objects and connection lines (Bezier defines a Bezier spline).
+The advantage is that a typo in non-vendor annotations can now be detected and marked as an error, whereas in previous versions this had to be ignored. - New annotation in section 18.2 Annotations for Documentation: preferredView = info, diagram or text - New annotations in section 12.8 Function Inlining and Event Generation, section 12.7 Derivatives and Inverses of Functions, and section 18.3 Annotations for Symbolic Processing: Evaluate, HideResult, Inline, LateInline, smoothOrder - New annotation annotation 18.2: StartTime, StopTime, Tolerance to define important parameters of an experiment setup. - New annotations for graphical annotations in section 18.6: New attribute Smooth = enumeration(None, Bezier) for graphical objects and connection lines (Bezier defines a Bezier spline).